What is a PTA?

 How many observation hours do I need?
 Should I get more than the minimum?

-Twelve in-patient and twelve out-patient hours are required for a total of 24 hours.
+Due to the on-going COVID pandemic, the 2021 PTA application observation requirement has been reduced to 5 (five) hours.
 Additional time spent observing the working environment, job duties, and special skills of PT’s & PTA’s may be personally helpful in deciding if physical therapy is the right vocation for you but will not necessarily add to the strength of your application to the PTA Program.

 May I use my own experience as a patient receiving physical therapy care as observation hours?